Brian Mulroney, Memoirs

 It is curious, however, to see that Elijah Harper and the Manitoba government of Gary Filmon largely escape the vicious critiques launched at Clyde Wells.
 It is one of the great curiosities, to my mind, that Harper's critique of the Accord's failure to address the concerns of First Nations seems to be tacitly accepted in the Meech Lake narrative, although the objections of Trudeau and Wells are not.
 Thus, Wells can be attacked for failing to put the Meech Lake accord to a vote in the Newfoundland legislature, even though the Accord had already failed to be voted on in Manitoba before the deadline.
 After the rhetoric that Mulroney had built up about the absolute necessity of the Meech Lake Accord, a villain was needed to account for its death - public opinion in English-speaking Canada and Quebec has not been a legitimate target, nor have First Nations, but Pierre Trudeau and Clyde Wells can be pilloried for their opposition.
 Interesting.

-While I have never been a fan of Brian Mulroney or his constitutional politics, I am finding his memoirs to be a compelling read, written in a fast-paced, accessible style.
+While I have never been a fan of Brian Mulroney, I am finding his memoirs to be a compelling read, written in a fast-paced, accessible style.
 They provide an interesting glimpse into the psychology of a key figure in Canada's post-Charter political development, and explain much about how he handled crises in Canadian political life.
 As such, while I often find his self-pitying rhetoric somewhat tiresome, Mulroney does provide an important perspective on a tumultuous decade.
 Read with a grain (or ten) of salt, these memoirs should provide for interesting reading over the next several years.Recommend this Post